punchyface/ID_Assignment2/README.md

 We have decided to use a bright and vibrant theme, using colors such as red and white as Shiok Ah is a an online food-platform that welcomes people of all ages to enjoy it's wonderfully made dishes, allowing users to feel refreshed when visiting the site as well as getting them engaged in some interactive features.
 Colors such as black and grey are also being used in this project as it helps to give contrast as well as simplicity to the pages.

 **List of User Stories** <br>
-* As a customer, i want to be able to simple click a few buttons, so that i could add items into my shopping cart.
+- As a customer, i want to be able to simple click a few buttons, so that i could add items into my shopping cart.
+- As a customer, i want to be able to remove items from my shopping cart, so that i could add as many items without worrying that i wouldn't be able to remove them later.
+- As a owner, i want to be able to add new dishes/products into my webpage, so that i can update my menu without having the trouble to get a programmer to help me make the changes everytime theres a new dish.
+- As a customer, i want to get cashbacks when shopping online, so that i could save some money when shopping online